 William Nelson Copley

-The present work is registered in the William N. Copley Estate, New York.
+The present artwork is registered at Estate of William N. Copley, New York.

 Phyllis Kind Gallery, New York; private collection, North Rhine-Westphalia

 New York 1991 (Phyllis Kind Gallery), Chicago (Phyllis Kind Gallery), Trust Lust cply Heed Greed, exhib.cat. unpag. with colour illus.(here erroneously dated 1990)